cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ### Line Chart

-The matplotlib library in python allows for comprehensive line plots to be created.
+The Matplotlib library in python allows for comprehensive line plots to be created.
 Here a line chart was created using a for loop to generate random numbers in a range and plot it against the `x` and `y` axis to display the changes between two variables/data sets.